-“Thankfully the government has realised that the only thing holding me back from a full rewarding life was having too much money in my pocket.
+“Thankfully this government has realised that the only thing holding me back from a full rewarding life was having too much money in my pocket.

 “As they explained, nothing helps an irreparably damaged spine fix itself quite like wondering how on earth you’re going to pay the gas bill.”

-Government spokesperson Terence Southerby explained that it wasn’t just the disabled who were being incentivised by new government measures affecting income.
+The Chancellor explained that it wasn’t just the disabled who were being incentivised by new government measures affecting their income.

 He told us, “We’re also offering similar incentives to the rich and people who run businesses.